alexandergrib/fitness_master/README.md

 # Fitness Master

-Fitness master is the website that have a target auditory who love going to the gym and like to keep tracking of their activity by storing their exercise data.
+Fitness master is the website that have a target audience who love going to the gym and like to keep tracking of their activity by storing their exercise data.
 Where they can explore different exercises or be able to create their own .